Last Updated on November 6, 2023

 Real World Testing

 So what can you do with 2000 continuous watts and 3000 surge watts?
-Lots, apparently.
+A lot, apparently.

 Goal Zero’s Yeti 3000 moved us into the 13-amp range for corded tools.
 The EGO Nexus Power Station will run 15-amp tools.
 I started with a standard 15-amp sidewinder circular saw cutting 3/4″ OSB subfloor and then stacked it to make 1.5″ cuts with a 15-amp Skilsaw worm drive saw.
 Even pushing the worm drive, I didn’t trip the Power Station.